On Laplacian eigenvalue equation with constant Neumann boundary data: Introduction

 The equality in \eqref{jianrenzhichang} is achieved only when $\Omega$ is a cube in $\mathbb{R}^n$. \end{theorem} The proof of \eqref{jianrenzhichang} is equivalent to proving the following elementary inequality involving both trigonometric functions and $\sigma_k$ operators:

 where $a_1\ge \cdots \ge a_n>0$, $\sigma_k$ is denoted as the $k$-th elementary symmetric polynomials in variables $a_1, \cdots, a_n$, and the equality is achieved only when $a_1=\cdots=a_n$.
-Note that in general, the second term in \eqref{nandian} is less than or equal to the RHS due to Newton's inequalities, and hence the tricky part in the proof lies in dealing with the first term.
+Note that in general, the second term in the left hand side of \eqref{nandian} is less than or equal to the right hand side due to Newton's inequalities, and hence the nontrivial part in the proof lies in dealing with the first term.

 As a consequence of Theorem \ref{zheng2} and Maclaurin's inequality, one can immediately see that among rectangular domains with prescribed perimeter, cubes are the unique minimizers to the left hand side of \eqref{jianrenzhichang}.